Express Exception Handler

 Configuration

-First, ensure the exceptionWatcherEnabled option is set to true when initializing Lens.
-This option is enabled by default, but it's good practice to confirm its status in your configuration:
+First, ensure the exceptionWatcherEnabled option is set to true within the configuration object passed to the lens initialization function.
+This option is enabled by default, but it's good practice to explicitly confirm its status:

 const { handleExceptions } = await lens({